buesche87/nanohome/Readme.md

     disable_sanitize_html = true
     ```

-- Map an additional path to the grafana docker, for example:
+- Map an additional path to the grafana docker.
+The host path contains the web content of nanohome.
+The same host path must be mapped to the nanohome docker.

     | Location | Path |
     | ----------- | ----------- |